interactivedatacomics/interactivedatacomics.github.io/documentation.md

 ### Highlight

-Highlighting the content (e.g., panels or element) when click/over a pointed element and changes style of all elements with given ID.
-Highlighting is worked by changing attribution of an element, its ``"scale"``, ``"bolder"`` and ``"background color"``.
+Highlighting the content (e.g., panels or element) when ``"click"`` or ``"mouseover"`` on a pointed ``"element"`` and changes style of element(s) or class(es) with given ID.
+Highlighting founctions by changing attribution of an element, its ``"scale"``, ``"bolder"`` and ``"background color"``.
 This could be used as a visual reference when the authors want audience to look back/forward at a certain panel.
-For providing clear affordances, it can also be used as a visual feedback or feedforward for interactive elements, e.g., indicating clickable elements or change an element's visual status after clicked.
+For providing clear affordances, it can also be used as a visual feedback or feedforward for interactive elements, e.g., indicating clickable elements or change an element's visual status after being clicked.

 #### Code example
 ```json